How To Write a Cover Letter: Basics and Best Practices

 10 best practices for cover letters

-Cover letters are an employer’s first impression of you, so ensure you put your best foot forward.
-We’ve discussed the step-by-step process of how to write a cover letter above.
-Here are 10 best practices to keep in mind as you start writing.
+Cover letters often shape an employer’s first impression of you, so it’s worth taking the time to get them right.
+Now that we’ve covered the step-by-step process for writing a cover letter, here are some best practices to keep in mind as you start drafting your own.

 1. Keep the letter brief and concise.
-Limit your cover letter to the equivalent of one page—sometimes less.
-Aim for no more than 200 to 300 words.
-Also avoid long sentences and complicated or flowery wording.
+Limit your cover letter to the equivalent of one page or less.
+Try to aim for no more than 200 to 300 words.
+Avoid big paragraphs, long sentences, and overly complex language.

 3. Include relevant keywords.
 As you personalize your cover letter, incorporate keywords from the job description.
-Many companies use applicant tracking systems and similar technology solutions to automatically scan cover letters and resumes for keywords relevant to the role.
+Many companies use applicant tracking systems and similar technologies to scan cover letters and resumes for role-relevant keywords automatically.

 4. Stay away from buzzwords.
-Generic buzzwords and phrases like people person, team player, loyal, dedicated, or motivated can be seen as empty.
+Generic buzzwords and phrases such as "people person," "team player," "loyal," "dedicated," or "motivated" can seem empty.
 Instead, focus on using action verbs and job-relevant keywords and phrases to showcase your skills and expertise.

 5. Provide evidence of your successes.
 Use relevant examples, metrics, or awards to paint a picture of your qualifications for the role.